M-Y-Sun/pdf-merge/README.md

 PDF Combiner
 ===========
-A simple shell script that merges multiple pdfs into one while allowing for the use of a simple alias.
+A simple shell script that merges multiple PDFs into one while allowing for the use of a simple alias.
 The long ghostscript inside the script (referenced below) cannot easily be set with an alias, which is the purpose of this shell script.

-<i>Thanks to Gery on Stack Overflow for providing the ghostscript command used in the shell script to merge the pdfs, original post can be found [here](https://stackoverflow.com/a/19358402/22990019)</i>
+<i>Thanks to Gery on Stack Overflow for providing the ghostscript command used in the shell script to merge the PDFs, original post can be found [here](https://stackoverflow.com/a/19358402/22990019)</i>

 #### Setup
 1. `cd` to a directory of your choice and clone the repository: